thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 ### Mapping section

-This configuration section contains array of objects with endpoints that the gateway will try to read after connecting to the server and settings about processing incoming messages (converter).
+This configuration section contains array of objects with endpoints that the gateway will try to read after connecting to the server.
+Also this section contains settings about processing incoming messages (converter).
 After request, each response from that url is analyzed to extract device name, type and data (attributes and/or timeseries values).
-By default, gateway uses Json converter, but it is possible to provide custom converter.
+By default, the gateway uses Json converter, but it is possible to provide custom converter.
 See examples in the source code.

 **Note**: You can specify multiple mapping objects inside the array.